BlakeBabbProfessional/CS312_Final/README.md

 4. Input the `public-ip`
 5. Click the server icon

-### Rebooting the Server
-1. Run `terraform apply -target null_resource.restart`
-2. The Minecraft server will restart automatically, but will take several minutes

 ### Destroying the Server
 1. Run `terraform destroy`
 2. This will also permanently destroy the server world file